margie-ynm/pizza-delivery/README.md

 ## Description

 _The site will allow the user to select the size and toppings for a pizza.
-After submitting form, a cost will display for created pizza._
+After submitting form, a cost will display for the created pizza._

 ## Setup/Installation Requirements